HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 The modal presents detailed information containing *Blueprint ID*, *Blueprint Method*, *Caller*, *Nano Contract ID* (if applicable), *Action List*, and *Argument List*.
 An *Action List* can be either types *deposit* or *withdrawal*.
 Both the lists can be empty.

+>[!WARNING]
+>We may need warning the user about the risk to sign any request from a dapp and orient the user to reject the transaction if it is not expected or incomprehensible.

+>[!WARNING]
+>Another security measure we may need for the modal is a confirmation for action before show up the "Approve" and "Reject" buttons, for instance a tap on a text "Tap to take action".
+This way we avoid an action by mistake.
+We may also want to apply other strategies to improve security such as: set the "Reject" button as primary button; change the order of the buttons.

 ##### Design Bill
 - **Placement**:
 	- The modal must render centrally on top of the current screen, ensuring clear visibility and focus.

 - **Functionality**:
+	- [Suggestion] Include a message warning the user about the operation riks, like "You may at risk signing dapp transaction requests, reject if it is unexpected or you can't understand the transaction details."
 	- Include detailed transaction information for user review:
 		- *Blueprint ID*, *Blueprint Method*, *Caller*, *Nano Contract ID* (if applicable), *Action List*, and *Argument List*.
 	- Include detailed information for each *Action List* item: